ensonal/Deep-Learning-Works/README.md

 # Deep Learning Works

-It contains my practicies and projects about deep learning models.
+It contains my practices and projects about deep learning models.